AnaBVA/Meta-analysis_COPD/README.md

 This repository was created to perform a meta-analysis from COPD patients using public data.

-All data was downloaded into the computer `DNA.lavis.unam.mx` and `10.200.0.42`(restricted access) and raw data downloaded and normalized (e.i.
-RMA).
+It is divided into :

+- `Tissue/`

+- `Blood/`

-We followed this steps, and script can be found in `/vignettes`:
+Each folder has followed this steps, and script can be found in `/vignettes`:

 - 0: Data selection `/0-Data-selection.RMD`